WHY YOUR NEXT JOURNEY SHOULD BE TO SOUTHERN MARYLAND

 STORY BY Holly Smith

 Take a trip to another world – one rich in history, natural beauty, culture and inventive cuisine – all without leaving the state.
-In fact, you won’t even have to cross fantastic-voyage-beach2the Bay Bridge.
+In fact, you won’t even have to cross the Bay Bridge.
 Your destination: Southern Maryland.
 If you’ve never made the journey down, you don’t know what you’re missing.

 “Our region is very laid-back,” says Joyce A. Stinnett Baki, a tourism specialist at the Calvert County Department of Economic Development.
 “It is a great place to unwind, enjoy a day, a weekend or a week.”